 Northern Vietnam

-Our favourite places to stay in Hanoi are the colonial Sofitel Legend Metropole and the funky Capella.
+Our favourite places to stay in Hanoi are the colonial Sofitel Legend Metropole and the trendy Capella.
 From here take the overnight Victoria express train to Sa Pa and stay at the Topas Eco Lodge overlooking cascading rice terraces or explore the stunning countryside accessed from the Avana Retreat or Tam Coc Garden in Ninh Binh.
 In Halong Bay we work with a number of luxury junks on a shared or private charter basis.

 Central Vietnam